zamirthind-cs/Contentstack-CSV-Importer/README.md

 - 🔗 **Ensure referenced content types already exist**
   All referenced content types (used in reference or global fields) must already be present in your stack before import.
 Otherwise, those fields will fail to resolve.
+  - Import referenced and related content types before the main entries to avoid mapping issues.

 - 🧩 **Expect edge cases with modular blocks and deeply nested fields**
   While this tool supports most typical schemas, complex nesting (especially with modular blocks or JSON structures) may not map perfectly and could require post-import adjustments.